zgulde/cods/README.md

 - `remove`: remove a site.
 Will remove the nginx config for the site, as well as any previously deployed `war`s
 - `enablessl`: enable https for a site
+- `info`: show general information for a site
 - `deploy`: deploy a `war` file for an individual site

 `db`